dustinpfister/blog_posts/_posts/threejs-examples-sequence-hooks.md

 ### 2.3 - Using curve paths to create the points

 This demo of the new v3 paths feature will involve the use of curve paths using the [quadratic bezier curve3 class](/2022/10/21/threejs-curve-quadratic-bezier-curve3/).
+In future revisions of this module I might want to bake in some features that have to do with creating and using paths with curves actually and mainly the use of this quadratic bezier curve class as it creates the kinds of curves that I would often like to use for movement of objects and look at points in a scene.

 ```js
 (function () {